 But if those third parties don't have adequate security, attackers can infiltrate their systems to attack the enterprise.

-Any time an enterprise introduces software into the mix of its supply chain, it runs the risk of cybersecurity issues, said Justin Bateh, supply chain expert and professor of business at Florida State College in Jacksonville, Fla.
+Any time an enterprise introduces software into the mix of its supply chain, it runs the risk of cybersecurity issues, said Justin Bateh, supply chain expert and professor of business at Florida State College at Jacksonville.
 Most risks are caused by not having the proper controls in place for third-party vendors.

 "There are many low-tier suppliers that will have weak information security practices, and not having clean and limited guidelines for these providers about security expectations will pose a significant threat," he said.

 Poor internal security procedures and a lack of compliance protocols can also introduce potential threats, including marketing campaign schemes, privacy breaches and disruption of service attacks, according to Bateh.

 In addition, smaller companies may use inadequate software coding practices.
 As such, larger enterprises can't be sure the software is being checked for quality as it goes through its development cycle, said Lisa Love, owner and president of LSquared, an information security consulting firm in Greenwood Village, Colo.